celloward/plant-watering/README.md

   **After every change to `db/seeds.rb`, run `rake db:reset` to update the database.**

 ## Structure
   The database watering schedule is populated through the `db/seeds.rb` file.
-This file depends upon the Scheduler class defined in `lib/scheduler.rb` to parse the JSON file and generate the dates for watering.
-The interface is provided through the web browser rendering the embedded Ruby HTML in the `app/views/` folder.
+This file depends upon the Scheduler model to parse the JSON file and generate the dates for watering.
+The interface for viewing the generated schedule is provided through the web browser rendering the embedded Ruby HTML in the `app/views/` folder.
 This folder along with `app/models/schedule.rb` and `test/models/schedule_test.rb` make use of the helper methods found in `app/helpers/schedules_helper.rb`.

 ## Testing
   All tests for the application are located in the `test/` folder and will be run with the command